rubensworks/PhD-Thesis/content/generating/abstract.md

 but they are often hard to obtain and inflexible for testing.
 For these reasons, synthetic dataset generators are typically preferred over real-world datasets due to their intrinsic flexibility.
-Unfortunately, many synthetic dataset that are generated within benchmarks are insufficiently realistic, raising questions about the generalizability of benchmark results to real-world scenarios.
+Unfortunately, many synthetic datasets that are generated within benchmarks are insufficiently realistic, raising questions about the generalizability of benchmark results to real-world scenarios.
 <!--need-->
-In order to benchmark geospatial and temporal RDF data management systems such as route planners with sufficient external validity and depth,
+In order to benchmark geospatial and temporal RDF data management systems, such as route planners, with sufficient external validity and depth,
 <!--task-->
 we designed PoDiGG,